-If no licensed spectrophotometer is connected to the computer, Color Profiler Suite can run in Demo mode.
+If a licensed spectrophotometer is not connected to the computer, Fiery Color Profiler Suite can run in Demo mode.
+About Fiery Color Profiler Suite Demo mode:

-The following apply in Demo mode:

-- Express Profiler, Monitor Profiler, Verifier, Auto Verifier, and Color Verification Assistant are unavailable. - You cannot save profiles in Device Linker or Print Matcher. - You can save profiles in Printer Profiler and Profile Editor only in a locked (.xcc) format.
-Locked profiles are usable only in Color Profiler Suite on the computer that saved them.
-You must use a licensed version of Color Profiler Suite on the computer to unlock the file.
-(Unlocking the file converts it to standard ICC profile format.)
+- You can save profiles in Fiery Printer Profiler and Fiery Profile Editor only in a locked (.xcc) format.
+Locked profiles are usable only in Fiery Color Profiler Suite on the computer that saved them.
+You must use a licensed version of Fiery Color Profiler Suite on the computer to unlock the file.
+(Unlocking the file converts it to standard ICC profile format.) - You cannot save profiles in Device Linker or Fiery Print Matcher. - Fiery Express Profiler, Fiery Monitor Profiler, Fiery Color Verifier, Fiery Auto Verifier, and Fiery Color Verification Assistant modules of Fiery Color Profiler Suite are unavailable.